3.3 Individual Responsibility Plan and Stacking Activities

 We build an IRP based on the primary activity the parent needs to progress.
 Some parents will be exempt and others will be required to access stabilization services (uncountable "X" codes).

-For parents who do not have Medicaid do to citizenship verification requirements AND who have an activity requirement that is dependent on Medicaid coverage, please refer to section 6.3.5- How do we treat parents with medical issues who do not have Medicaid?
+For parents who do not have Washington Apple Health due to citizenship verification requirements AND who have an activity requirement that is dependent on Washington Apple Health coverage, please refer to section 6.3.5- How do we treat parents with medical issues who do not have Washington Apple Health?

 A few parents and teens will meet the rate while participating fewer hours under federal participation exceptions.
 For these parents/teens, require: